Researchers Catch Microsoft Zero-Day Used To Install Government Spyware - Slashdot

 Or state-sponsored hackers, fighting an undeclared cyber-war?
 99% of the American citizenry were enjoying their usual lives, un-molested, prior to said hackers, oh, and of course, "patriotic" leakers, sharing our state secrets and many of our own cyber-war weapons with our "friends" at Wiki-Leaks.
 Dear Julian, having absolutely no compunctions, if it increases his importance and fluffs his, umm, ego has done quite a bit of damage.
 Did was really need him to out the basis for the recent ransom-ware attack

-Not much of an exploit (Score:1)
+Not much of an exploit (Score:2)

 The guy still had to download and open the Word doc.